 - Use Free Tools

 Making and sticking to a budget is easier than ever with apps like Mint.
 The popular free app allows you to create budgets and serves as your “accountability partner” for your financial goals.
 Mint, and others like it, can send you alerts when you go over budget, or an account balance gets too low, or when bills are due, or if there is unusual activity on an account.

 - Maximize Your Bank Account

 Is your bank account working for you?
 If so, and if everything is in your checking, consider opening a savings account.
 This is a safe place where you’re less likely to spend the money.
 An added benefit: In savings and other investment accounts your money earns compound interest, increasing in minimal increments.
 Though increases are small, by consistently adding to this account you’re building a substantial amount for a rainy day fund or retirement.

 Savings accounts often require a low minimum balance of $25, but some may not require a minimum balance at all.
 Talk to your bank about fees and withdrawal restrictions.
 Use a site like Bankrate as a resource to explore your options.

 - Spend Now to Save Later

 People often make the mistake of buying an item simply because it’s the cheapest option.
 For example, you may pass on the couch you want the most for a less expensive one that will only last a year—before you end up buying another cheap couch.
 In the end purchasing two cheap couches is more expensive than purchasing the more expensive, quality couch you wanted in the first place.

 Services like Acima Credit make it possible to have that quality couch, or whatever piece of furniture or appliance you want, today.
-Acima has teamed up with thousands of retailers to provide fair financing on products.
+Acima has teamed up with thousands of retailers to provide fair leasing on products.
 Leased items are available for purchase within 90 days for just a $10 fee.
-Acima’s lease-to-purchase financing system has made lifestyle improvements simple and attainable.
+Acima’s lease-to-own system has made lifestyle improvements simple and attainable.

 - How Much Is Your Time Worth?